Dh3va/viexec/README.md

 Using the Docker-run/stop/logs scripts requires [Docker](https://www.docker.com/) to be installed on your machine.

-To start using ViExec simply do a clone of the repository:
+To start using ViExec simply do a clone of the repository (using gh):

 ```bash
 gh repo clone Dh3va/viexec